The WannaCry Ransomware attack shows you can’t ignore IT security any more

 Use a Ransomware-specific anti-virus

 This attack exploited a security issue in Windows operating systems, which means the attack could have been something other than Ransomware.
 But this highlights the proliferation of Ransomware, which has seen a significant resurgence since last year.
 Ransomware attacks continue to hit and devastate thousands of businesses - don’t let your business be one of them.
 We recommend Sophos’ anti-Ransomware solution Intercept X, which prevents Ransomware viruses at the point of entry.
 What’s more, if your files have already been encrypted, Sophos Intercept X decrypts them.
 It’s an intelligent product that has protected many of our customers and ourselves from this global attack.
-We’re hosting emergency webinars on Sophos Intercept X this week – sign up now.
+We’re hosting webinars on Sophos Intercept X – sign up now.

 This is one of the most widespread Ransomware attacks ever.
 While the NHS and telecoms and car giants Telefonica are the headline victims, this attack has hit businesses of all sizes – some of which may never recover from it.
 IT security can no longer be ignored.
 This attack is expected to continue as the malware evolves, so if you haven’t been hit yet it doesn’t mean you’re protected.